-Story is a powerful thing.
-I hope that in my stories, you'll fall in love, be inspired, feel joy, shed a tear.
+I write stories that have what I call a gripping love story with an equally gripping spiritual theme.
+I hope in my stories, you'll fall in love, feel joy, laugh, shed a tear.
 I also hope that in them, you'll find your faith bolstered, your spirit lifted, and your heart encouraged.

 Thank you for stopping by!